US Sassuolo Calcio

+A view from the grandstand of Mapei Stadium during a Serie A match between Sassuolo Calcio and Parma Calcio in January 2026.

 Unione Sportiva Sassuolo Calcio, commonly known as Sassuolo (/it/), is a professional football club based in Sassuolo, Emilia-Romagna, Italy.
 The team's colours are black and green, which have earned them the nickname Neroverdi ("black and greens").
 Sassuolo competes in Serie A, the highest division in the Italian football league system.

 The club made its debut in Serie A during the 2013–14 season, becoming one of the few teams to compete in the top division without representing a provincial capital.
 (Note: Empoli, Legnano, Pro Patria (Busto Arsizio), Carpi, and Casale.)
 Sassuolo remained in Serie A until the 2023–24 season, when they were relegated to Serie B. They returned to the top flight after one season.

 History

 The club was founded in 1920 and played in the Emilian amateur divisions for most of its history until its first promotion to Serie D in 1968.
 In this era, the club merged with other local football teams to eventually form US Sassuolo Calcio in 1974.
 In 1984, the club gained promotion to Serie C2, the lowest level of professional football in Italy.
 However, they were relegated in 1990 and subsequently spent most of the 1990s in Serie D. In 1998, a second-place finish ensured promotion back to Serie C2.